 2. Avoid crowds in Paris by visiting sites early in the morning or late at night

-Tour busses generally show up at a prescribed time, often starting about 30 minutes after opening.
+Tour buses generally show up at a prescribed time, often starting about 30 minutes after opening.
 Arriving first lets you beat the rush.
-And if it’s a popular hike or a walk, consider starting at dawn, or just after sunset (provided it is deemed to be safe).
+And if it’s a popular hike or a walk, consider starting at dawn or just after sunset (provided it is deemed to be safe).

-In Paris, we did this twice, once early in the morning, the other time after dark.
+In Paris, we did this twice, once early in the morning and the other time after dark.
 The resulting images are two of my favourite Paris photos, both of Sacré-Coeur.

 3. Buy tickets in advance that skip the line

 On our last trip to Paris, the queue to get into the Louvre Museum was over two hours.
-A bit of better planning and we could have had a Skip the Line ticket, and we could have gone straight in and had a guided tour.
+A bit of better planning and we could have had a skip-the-line ticket, and we could have gone straight in and had a guided tour.
 Buy your Louvre skip-the-line ticket with an included guided tour

 4. Park far away and walk